lucasomigli/macro-analyst/readme.md

 - Central Bank Balance Sheet

 Most of data is coming from:
+- quandl.com
-- Quandl.com
+- fred.stlouisfed.org
 - db.nomics.world
 - bea.gov

-Where missing, some data is scraped from investing.com that provides a download section for getting historical data.
+Where missing, data is scraped from investing.com that provides a download section for selecting historical data.

 Ideal data structure for charting:
 ### Indicators: